The Pavilion (mall)

-The Pavilion is the second largest shopping centre located in Westville near Durban and one of the largest in South Africa.
+The Pavilion is a regional shopping centre located in Westville, west of Durban, South Africa and is the second largest shopping centre in the Greater Durban metropolitan area, and one of the largest in South Africa.
 The mall has gone through many phases of extensions.

 History

 The mall was developed in the early 90s and opened in October 1993 by Murray and Roberts, (now Concor), to initially provide 75,000 sqm of shopping space.
 Subsequently, the centre has gone through six phases of expansion, the most recent of which was completed in 2014, bringing the floor space to just under 135,000 sqm.
 An additional 35,000 sqm expansion is planned for 2018.